What are continuous glucose monitors?

 https://www.eversensecgm.com/

-More T1D tech
+More T1D technology

 Smart insulin pens and pen caps are used to track insulin doses for people who take multiple daily injections (MDI) of insulin.